josh-rdc/Optimizing-Rice-Disease-Classification-Method/README.md

 These results highlight the efficacy of the models, particularly when applied to datasets with single variations of images for each class.

 ## Conclusion and Recommendations
-In this study, the researchers sought to develop a machine-driven classification method that eliminates the necessity for pre-processing diverse rice images.
-The focus was on leveraging multiple global features of an image, specifically Haralick Texture Features, Color Histogram, Color Moments, and the Orthogonal Image Moments, Legendre and Zernike Moments.
-While numerous studies have addressed rice disease classification, efforts were made to broaden the scope by classifying prevalent rice diseases in the Philippines.
-The classification included a total of 13 classes representing rice diseases affecting various parts of a rice plant, in addition to images of healthy rice plants.
-Furthermore,
+Based on the experiments performed, the following conclusion could be drawn:
 1. On experiment 1, initial models with selected features showed minimal change for ANN but a notable increase for SVM.
 Subsequently, tuned models achieved **83.33% accuracy for ANN and 86.23% for SVM, emphasizing SVM's effectiveness with high-dimensional datasets**.
 2. Result of Experiment 2 shows that the proposed methodology demonstrate **success particularly when dealing with a limited number of classes and less variability in images.**
 3. Result of Experiment 3 revealed great results when ensuring that classes only have one type of image achieving a **95.74% accuracy for SVM and for 90.78% ANN.**
 4. The proposed method effectively classifies a diverse dataset of rice disease images, even common paddy shots, while using classical model without pre-processing or complex computations by emphasizing global features such as **Haralick Texture, Color Histogram, Moments, and Orthogonal Image Moment, showcasing its significant potential.**

 Finally, despite conducting feature selection and rigorous optimization, it was difficult to obtain an accuracy of more 90% considering the number of classes on top of the varied images.
 This initiate a recommendation of perhaps using more global features or performing a more effective feature selection.
-Additionally, utilizing the algorithm and deploying it may be tried.
+Additionally, utilizing the algorithm and deploying the model may be tried.

 ## References